Myuthafoo

-Myuthafoo is a 2023 studio album by Italian electronic and experimental musician Caterina Barbieri.
+Myuthafoo is a studio album by Italian electronic and experimental musician Caterina Barbieri.
+It was released in 2023 through Light-Years.
+It received generally favorable reviews from critics.

+Background

+Myuthafoo is a companion album to Ecstatic Computation (2019).
+Both albums were written at the same time.
+Caterina Barbieri used the Orthogonal ER-101 modular sequencer to create Myuthafoo.
+The album's title is an anagram of "math of you".

+The digital edition of the album was released on 16 June 2023 through her record label Light-Years.
+The vinyl edition and the CD edition were released on 28 July 2023 through the same label.

 Critical reception

 Pitchforks Marc Weidenbaum gave this album a 7.1 out of 10, praising Barbieri's decision to eschew vocals, summing up "at her best, Barbieri doesn't just make music; a wizard, she excites the air".
 Robert Barry of The Quietus wrote that "radiant lines seem to suggest that even the darkest of tunnels may still bear a brilliant light at their end" for this music.
 Editors at Resident Advisor chose this as a recommendation and Dash Lewis reviewed Myuthafoo writing that "it's a testament to Barbieri's skill as a composer that she's able to wring genuine emotion from such bracing music" and encourages listeners that "Barbieri uses effects to build massive sonic spaces, so listening headphones can be utterly transportive".
 In The Sydney Morning Herald, Annabel Ross rated this work 4 out of 5 stars, calling it "premium quality" that shows both "edgy, avant-garde" compositions as well as softness.